 Then they become new parents who swear they won’t let baby gear and clothing take over, that they’ll still have time to cook every meal from scratch, and maybe they’ll even start growing their food, too.

 And for some, there comes a time when they’ve had it: they’re tired of living with a mess, tired of not being able to find things, tired of making excuses to avoid having company and apologizing for the state of their home when people drop by.

 Whose problem is it?

-All of these scenarios have something in common: one person has decided the state of the home reflects directly on them: whether they’re on top of things, whether they’re meeting societal expectations, whether they have it all together.
+All of these scenarios have something in common: one person has decided the state of the home reflects directly on them, whether they’re on top of things and have it all together.

 Are your standards unrealistic?

 Supermodel-for-life Cindy Crawford reportedly once said that even she doesn’t get out of bed looking like Cindy Crawford.
 Her point, of course, is that when you see a photo of her in a magazine you’re looking at a finished product.